 "Of course I—"

-"It's fifteen hundred gold up front," is all the interjection Patris needs to have the wind knocked out of his argumentative sails.
+"It's fifteen hundred gold up front," is all the interjection Patris needs to to hear to have the wind knocked out of his argumentative sails.
 "There's three hundred platinum coins in that bag, a fifty-fifty split for us at that rate.
 If the expedition is fruitful we'll be receiving a bonus on return."

 At a loss for words, Patris stares at the bag of coins.
 He searches for something—anything—to say in response that isn't a mouth full of half-finished words.
 "It's—it's casings," is the best he can muster.

 "Pardon?"
 Aribessa doesn't look up from her book as she asks that, two fingers tracing a line of text in search for a specific entry.

 "They—people here call a gold coin a 'casing.'"
 Partis feels obliged to explain.
 "It's fifteen hundred casings up frone, not—"

 "This!"
 Aribessa taps a line of text with two fingers triumphantly, tugging out a chair from the table to sit in without so much as taking her eyes off of the book.
 Exasperatedly, Patris exhales a sigh and circles around to the other side of the table.

 Squinting at the book, he's unsure of what to make of it.
 "So, what's up with the book?
 Is this related to—"